Calvin University: Safety

 In 2016, Calvin College was described as being a model for the arming of campus security staff at other smaller college institutions in the United States.

 A Calvin College campus safety supervisor was criminally charged with "reckless use of a firearm" after a November 2016 on-duty incident.
-The armed supervisor, Lee Swafford allegedly did not fire his duty firearm in the incident that resulted in his arrest, but after a routine review of body camera footage by the Campus Safety Department director William Corner, the decision was made to place Swafford on administrative leave pending the outcome of an internal investigation.
-Swafford was fired by Calvin College on December 6, 2016, after an internal investigation that led to all evidence being forwarded to the Grand Rapids Police Department and then charged by Kent County prosecutors in February 2017.
-Swafford turned himself in to police after a warrant was issued for his arrest and was then released on bail.
+The armed supervisor, Lee Swafford, allegedly did not fire his duty firearm in the incident that resulted in his arrest, but after a routine review of body camera footage by the Campus Safety Department director, William Corner, the college placed Swafford on administrative leave pending the outcome of an internal investigation.
+After the investigation, Calvin College dismissed Swafford on December 6, 2016.
+The college forwarded its evidence to the Grand Rapids Police Department and Kent County prosecutors then laid charges in February 2017.
+After the police issued a warrant for his arrest, Swafford turned himself in and was released on bail.
 In an open letter to college students, faculty, staff and visitors, college president Michael Le Roy described the officer's actions as "deeply disappointing to me."
 He also stated that the incident had involved a campus visitor, not a student or staff member.
+Swafford pled guilty to a misdemeanor charge of reckless use of firearms on June 5, 2017 and was sentenced to a $300 fine.

 Calvin University implemented a "one button" campus lockdown system in 2017.
 The new Lenel system can lock down every exterior door on the college campus with the push of a single button.
 The college has also offered active shooter response training to some staff and students.

 Athletics

-Calvin University fields ten men's and ten women's intercollegiate teams and several club sports, known as the Calvin Knights.
+Calvin University fields 10 men's and 11 women's intercollegiate teams and several club sports, known as the Calvin Knights.
+Men's volleyball became the 22nd varsity sport in the 2023–2024 school year.